tyerdogan/finnish-embedding/README.md

 No HuggingFace.
 No sentencepiece.
 No pre-trained weights.
 No Trainer APIs.

 Finnish was chosen intentionally.
-It is one of the most morphologically complex languages in computational linguistics — agglutinative, with 15 grammatical cases and compound words that encode entire English phrases in a single token (e.g., *taloissammekin* = "not even in our houses").
+It is one of the most morphologically complex languages in computational linguistics — agglutinative, with 15 grammatical cases and compound words that encode entire English phrases in a single token (e.g., *taloissammekin* = "in our houses too").
 This forces every layer of the pipeline — tokenization, masking, model architecture — to make language-aware decisions that a generic English pipeline would not.

 ---